NREL Leadership in Grid-Mod Projects Highlights National Progress

 One strength of the GMLC is that each project under the GMLC program contains lessons that are important outside of their respective scope.
-For example, one of the six projects that NREL is leading has a direct focus on Alaska but relevance to a much broader market.
+For example, one of the six projects that NREL led has a direct focus on Alaska but relevance to a much broader market.
 Project 1.3.21 — Alaska Microgrid Partnership is an effort to improve the state’s approximately 200 isolated microgrid systems, which depend almost exclusively on imported diesel.
 The mostly native population that the microgrids serve will see their fuel costs decrease in place of expensive upgrades to the power system, with results that will be shared by similar communities in the Arctic.

 Like in Alaska, one Hawaii-based GMLC study reaches well beyond its geographic boundaries.
 NREL led 1.3.29 — Grid Frequency Support from Distributed Inverter-Based Resources in Hawaii, a project that charted the course for many more grids to follow.
 Customers continue to drive the push for more solar photovoltaic (PV), leaving states with high PV penetrations like Hawaii wondering how to manage the devices’ new frequency dynamics.
 Seven IEEE papers and many technical reports later, this GMLC project has helped Hawaii welcome inverters that can help stabilize frequency at a subsecond timescale.
-The work will empower other utilities facing similar problems from PV, and it had an impact on another GMLC project that NREL leads.
+The work will empower other utilities facing similar challenges with PV, and it had an impact on another GMLC project that NREL leads.

 Project 1.4.1 — Standards and Test Procedures for Interconnection and Interoperability is a foundational project for grid modernization.
 It concerns the urgent and broad need to develop technological standards.
 Research like Hawaii’s reveals gaps and overlaps for emerging technology standards, providing a case study around the interconnection and interoperability of new grid devices.
 Ultimately, better harmonized standards will make it easier to deploy more smart devices without putting the electric grid at risk.